-We organize a range of academic and public activities, such as seminars, lectures, workshops and conferences; establish thematic research hubs and study groups; engage with societal institutions through citizen science activities; establish an international visiting scholar programme; and recruit a number of new tenure-track professors and postdocs to the University.
-We center our research around four core themes, which are also the focus of our Research Hubs:
+We organize a range of academic and public activities, such as seminars, lectures, workshops and conferences; engage with societal institutions through citizen science activities; establish an international visiting scholar programme; and recruit a number of new tenure-track professors and postdocs to the University.
+We center our research around four core themes:

-The University of Oulu's Biodiverse Anthropocenes research programme is pleased to launch three new visiting scholar programmes:
+The University of Oulu's Biodiverse Anthropocenes research programme has two ongoing visiting scholar programmes:

-These grants are available to ANTS Members at the University of Oulu who wish to either a) visit another academic institution in Finland or abroad; or b) invite an external researcher to visit Oulu in order to collaborate on e.g. research, publishing or grant writing activities.
-Visits can be funded for between 2 weeks and 6 months.
+These grants are available to scholars who wish to visit the University of Oulu and have found a host here, or ANTS members who would like to visit another academic institution in Finland or abroad.
+Visits can be funded for periods between 2 weeks to 3 months.
 DL: Rolling deadline.

 Biodiverse Anthropocenes is interested in hosting researchers with research projects about the environment and society.
 We can offer a dynamic, transdisciplinary environment and the ability to work closely with any number of our affiliated scholars, who comprise a range of disciplines, fields and focuses.

-Researchers in Biodiverse Anthropocenes benefit from being part of a vibrant international research community, with funding opportunities, research and community activities, regular group meetings across four active Research Hubs, guest lectures, visiting fellows, and excellent support structures – just to name a few.
+Researchers in Biodiverse Anthropocenes benefit from being part of a vibrant international research community.
+This includes funding opportunities, research and community activities, regular group meetings across four active Research Hubs, guest lectures, visiting fellows, and excellent support structures.

-If you are interested in being hosted by the University of Oulu, please contact coordinator Laura Siragusa (firstname.lastname@example.org) for more information.
-We will then decide together on an appropriate Faculty and mentor.
+If you are interested in being hosted by the University of Oulu, please contact coordinator Carolina De la Rosa for more information.